 To that end, I propose that the nature of change take center stage in conceptualizations of scale.
 More specifically, to be "at scale," reforms must effect deep and consequential change in classroom practice (see also Elmore, 1996; McLaughlin & Mitra, 2001; Olson, 1994a on this point).
 By "deep change," I mean change that goes beyond surface structures or procedures (such as changes in materials, classroom organization, or the addition of specific activities) to alter teachers' beliefs, norms of social interaction, and pedagogical principles as enacted in the curriculum.
 By teachers' beliefs, I am referring to teachers' underlying assumptions about how students learn, the nature of subject matter, expectations for students, or what constitutes effective instruction.
-Many external reform initiatives promote a view of teaching and learning that challenges conventional beliefs about to promote change in classroom practice can be implemented at one or more of these dimensions.
-The question is: Do teachers' varying degrees of depth.6 encounters with reform cause them to rethink and reconstruct A conception of scale that fully incorporates depth has key imtheir beliefs?
-Or do they alter reforms in ways that reinforce or plications for research design, suggesting not only an increased emphasis on measures of classroom change, but also a focus on reify pre-existing assumptions?
-By norms of social interaction, I am referring to teacher and stumeasures that capture beliefs, norms, and pedagogical principles as dent roles in the classroom, patterns of teacher and student talk, enacted in the classroom.
-While many studies of scale do include and the manner in which teachers and students treat one another. some measure of the degree of implementation in classrooms, re-This dimension is an important component of depth because searchers often measure implementation in terms of the presence many external reform efforts explicitly target these central aspects or absence of materials or prescribed activity structures (e.g., of classroom life.
-For example, reforms rooted in constructivist Berends, 2000; Berends, Kirby, Naftel, & McKelvey, 2001; learning theory seek to alter traditional student and teacher roles Cooper et al., 1997).
-Other studies provide such limited method-(e.g., ATLAS and Fostering a Community of Learners).
-Reforms ological information about classroom implementation that it is that emphasize collaborative learning seek to increase studentdifficult to ascertain the degree to which researchers rely upon student talk around matters of teaching and learning (e.g., Sucsurface-level changes in materials or activities or changes in underlying norms, beliefs, and principles (e.g., Smith et al., 1998; cess for All).
-And reforms that address the environment for learning in schools and classrooms seek to shape the nature and Supovitz, Poglinco, & Snyder, 2001).
-Yet, as Spillane and Jennings quality of teacher-student and student-student relationships (e.g., (1997) demonstrate, it is possible to come to very different con-CDP, CES, and Comer Schools).
-But beyond a reform's specific clusions about the degree of implementation of reform practice defocus, norms of social interaction reveal much about teachers' pending upon whether a researcher focuses on activity structures views about where expertise and knowledge is located in the classand material use versus what Spillane and Jennings call "belowroom and how knowledge is developed (Bransford, Brown, & the-surface' differences in pedagogy" (p.
-453).
-Thus, measuring Cocking, 2000; Spillane & Zeuli, 1999; Stokes et al., 1997).5 deep and consequential change in classroom practice requires ex-Finally, and perhaps most importantly, depth involves changes plicit attention to beliefs, norms, and pedagogical principles.
+Many external reform initiatives promote a view of teaching and learning that challenges conventional beliefs about one or more of these dimensions.
+The question is: Do teachers' encounters with reform cause them to rethink and reconstruct their beliefs?
+Or do they alter reforms in ways that reinforce or reify pre-existing assumptions?

+By norms of social interaction, I am referring to teacher and student roles in the classroom, patterns of teacher and student talk, and the manner in which teachers and students treat one another.
+This dimension is an important component of depth because many external reform efforts explicitly target these central aspects of classroom life.
+For example, reforms rooted in constructivist learning theory seek to alter traditional student and teacher roles (e.g., ATLAS and Fostering a Community of Learners).
+Reforms that emphasize collaborative learning seek to increase studentstudent talk around matters of teaching and learning (e.g., Success for All).
+And reforms that address the environment for learning in schools and classrooms seek to shape the nature and quality of teacher-student and student-student relationships (e.g., CDP, CES, and Comer Schools).
+But beyond a reform's specific focus, norms of social interaction reveal much about teachers' views about where expertise and knowledge is located in the classroom and how knowledge is developed (Bransford, Brown, & Cocking, 2000; Spillane & Zeuli, 1999; Stokes et al., 1997).5

-in underlying pedagogical principles embodied in the enacted curriculum.
+Finally, and perhaps most importantly, depth involves changes in underlying pedagogical principles embodied in the enacted curriculum.
 Following Cohen and Ball (1999), I define enacted curriculum as the ways that students and teachers engage with particular materials or activities over time.
 Abundant research has illustrated the way pre-specified tasks and curriculum are often transformed as they are enacted (Coburn, 2001; Hoffman, et al., 1998; Spillane & Jennings, 1997; Spillane & Zeuli, 1999; Stein, Grover, & Henningsen, 1996), with implications for the nature of pedagogical approaches, representations of subject matter, and learning opportunities for students.
 Thus, it is important to look beyond the presence or absence of specific materials or tasks to the underlying pedagogical principles embodied in the ways teachers engage students in using these materials and tasks.